Clément Couturier: Argeș Pitești

 On 2 December 2020, Romanian club Argeș Pitești announced that Couturier had signed for them for the rest of the season.
 However, the announcement was made prematurely, before the signing of any contract.
 When he arrived at the club, the contract offer was not the same, so he did not sign and returned to France.

 Bastia-Borgo

 On 21 January 2021, Couturier signed for Championnat National side FC Bastia-Borgo.

 Swift Hesperange

 On 19 July 2021, he returned to Luxembourg and signed with Swift Hesperange.

+Villefranche

+On 19 July 2024, Couturier joined Championnat National club Villefranche.

+International career

+Born in France, Couturier is of Malagasy descent through a grandfather.
+He was called up to the Madagascar national team for a set of friendlies in October 2023.